11rchitwood/hope/hope.md

 Last year, we started a new Men's Bible Study on Wednesday nights.
 We studied an unlikely subject, an Apple TV+ show called Ted Lasso.
 On the surface, this is not something you'd expect to study in a church setting, but Jimmy Mummert and I (and turns out many more) saw something deeper there: God's wisdom revealed through a modern, secular story.
 As Jimmy's friend put it during the peak of the pandemic, "It's a show that we need right now."

 The show follows an unlikely hero, an American football coach who has found himself coaching a Premier League soccer team in England.
-He's a a total fish out of water, but over the course of the season he and the team find redemption in one another.
+He's a total fish out of water, but over the course of the season he and the team find redemption in one another.
 The climax of the season occurs when they are one win aways from avoiding relegation (being demoted to the minor leagues).
 Coach Ted gathers the team together at half time and gives this speech:

 > So I've been hearing this phrase y'all got over here that I ain't too crazy about.
 "It's the hope that kills you."
 Y'all know that?
 I disagree, you know?
 I think it's the lack of hope that comes and gets you.
 See, I believe in hope.
 I believe in belief.
 Now, where I'm from, we got a saying too, yeah?
 A question, actually.
 "Do you believe in miracles?"
 Now, I don't need y'all to answer that question for me... but I do want you to answer that question for yourselves.
 Right now.
 Do you believe in miracles?
 And if you do... then I want y'all to circle up with me right now.
 Come on.
 Let's go.